GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 <br>

 Let me start with a **disclaimer**.<br>
-In the chapters of this second part Newport exposes many different techniques, often zooming into the implementation details.
+In the chapters of this second part Newport exposes many different techniques, often zooming into the "implementation details".
 Going from the theory read in a book to the everyday practice is hard, especially if you're not given much material advice.
 However, <mark> productivity, like art, is a personal journey </mark>, and any attempt to shape it into a prescription is doomed to fail.
 Even equipped with the best of Newport advice, you will need to find out by yourself what works better for you.
 As always, the road to success is paved with failed attempts, so don't give up easily.

 Don't get me wrong: even though they need some adaptation, this book's concepts are anyway valuable and useful.
 I've been experimenting with most of them myself and I hope to sparkle some curiosity in you too with what I'll say next. <br>